Freelancing can be really scary for beginners.

 What are you proud to share with friends and family?
 This is probably what you’ll excel at as a freelancer.

-What are the pros and cons or freelancing?
+What are the pros and cons of freelancing?

 The idea of jumping out of bed, at your convenience, walking briefly to your laptop and beginning work sure sounds like some Disney land experience.